-The Journal of Public Affairs is an essential resource for those who need to stay in tune with the ever-evolving discipline of public affairs.
-Tackling themes such as government relations and lobbying, issues management, community relations, corporate social responsibility and political strategy and marketing, the journal is now firmly established as the leading international forum for public affairs professionals in private and public sector organizations and academic observers in universities and business schools.
+The Journal of Public Affairs is essential reading for those who need to keep abreast of the latest thinking around the continually-evolving discipline of public affairs.
+First published over a decade ago, JPA has built one of the largest international collections of expert knowledge on a wide range of relevant themes including: government relations and lobbying, issues management, community relations, corporate social responsibility and political strategy and marketing.
+This extensive body of knowledge which is open to all subscribers represents a highly valuable resource for public affairs professionals in private and public sector organizations and academic observers in universities and business schools.

 The journal aims to provide the following:

-- Industry case studies focusing on the real-life challenges and problems faced by major private and public sector organizations, and the lessons learned.
+- Industry case studies focusing on the contemporary challenges and problems faced by major private and public sector organizations, and the lessons learned.

 - Applied research from leading business schools, research institutes and universities, with significant implications for public affairs practice.

-- State-of-the-art papers written by expert practitioners and academics sharing thought-provoking and stimulating articles on the challenges facing the public affairs professional today.
+- State-of-the-art papers written by expert practitioners and academics stimulating ideas on the challenges facing the public affairs professional today.

-- Practitioner articles addressing the latest thinking, techniques and best practice.
+- Practitioner articles addressing the latest thinking, and techniques in public affairs.

 - Book reviews providing a 'thumbnail' of the best writing in public affairs.

 The Journal of Public Affairs provides an international forum for refereed papers, case studies and reviews on the latest developments, practice and thinking in government relations, public affairs, and political marketing.
 The Journal is guided by the twin objectives of publishing submissions of the utmost relevance to the day-to-day practice of communication specialists, and promoting the highest standards of intellectual rigour.